-We assess the key commercial and legal issues as Scots politicians press for a new independence vote in 2023
+We assess the key commercial and legal issues as Scottish politicians press hard for a new independence vote in 2023

 On 28 June 2022 Scotland's First Minister Nicola Sturgeon announced plans to hold a second referendum on 19 October 2023 using the same question as in 2014: “Should Scotland be an independent country?”